• Skip to primary navigation

 Cinnamon Sugar Mixture

-• 2 teaspoons cinnamon This is a small amount and just enough to perfectly cover the dough balls.
-If you like more to roll the dough in, use 3 Tbsp sugar and 3 tsp cinnamon
+- 2 teaspoons cinnamon This is a small amount and just enough to perfectly cover the dough balls.
+If you like more to roll the dough in, use 3 tablespoon sugar and 3 teaspoon cinnamon

 Instructions